Avanatiker/WorldTools/README.md

 ## ToDo

+### Fixes
+- Fix chests being removed from the chunk and then the data is lost until the chunk is serialized
+- Fix save worlds / auto download on disconnect
+- Fix cloth config dependency for forge toml config
+- Fix statistics not saved properly
+- Fix on capture switch config button functionality in capture gui
+- Dimension, XP, selected item slot, player game type, is not saved to player nbt in level.dat

+### Features
-- [ ] Capture Mode: Choose between two capture modes: Full and Incremental.
+- Capture Mode: Choose between two capture modes: Full and Incremental.
 The Full mode captures all data from the server, while the Incremental mode only captures data that has changed since the last capture.
-- [ ] Save ender chest contents
-- [ ] Save lectern contents
+- Save ender chest, lectern contents
-- [ ] Fix save worlds on disconnect
-- [ ] Save server datapack
+- Save server datapack to the downloaded world
-- [ ] Fix chests being removed from the chunk and then the data is lost until the chunk is serialized
-- [ ] On capture switch config button functionality in capture gui
-- [ ] Save more entity data (NBT) like trades, inventory from boats and minecarts, etc.
+- Save more entity data (NBT) like trades, inventory from boats and minecarts, etc.
-- [ ] Live statistics: Data usage, time elapsed, etc.
+- Live statistics: Data usage, time elapsed, etc.
-- [ ] Support for different mc versions and ViaVersion
+- Support for different mc versions and ViaVersion
-- [ ] Different world generators and seed setting
+- Different world generators and seed setting
-- [ ] Fix auto download on disconnect
-- [ ] Download Distance (locked to client's chunkloading distance by default) - decides the chunk radius around the player in which world data is downloaded, has 3 options: Custom, Client View Distance, and Server View Distance.
+- Download Distance (locked to client's chunkloading distance by default) - decides the chunk radius around the player in which world data is downloaded, has 3 options: Custom, Client View Distance, and Server View Distance.
-- [ ] Dimension, XP, selected item slot, player game type, is not saved to player nbt in level.dat

 ## License